Evidence-Based Practice In Management And Consulting

 - Topics Covered:

-- (1) Critical thinking and reasoning; (2) identifying and gathering of the best available evidence; (3) critical appraisal of different forms of evidence; and, (4) applying evidence of different forms to decision-making.
+- (1) Critical thinking and reasoning; (2) identifying and gathering the best available evidence; (3) critical appraisal of different forms of evidence; (4) aggregating evidence from different sources; and, (5) applying different forms of evidence to decision-making.

 - Estimated Time to Complete Course: